 The River Tees Port Sanitary Authority was first constituted by an Order of the Local Government Board in 1886.
-The present Authority was established by The River Tees Port Health Authority Order 1982, which defines the port health district over which the joint board has jurisdiction.
+The present Authority was established by The River Tees Port Health Authority Order 1982, amended in 2016, which defines the port health district over which the joint board has jurisdiction.

 The aims of River Tees Port Health Authority are;